Website Traffic Declining? Here’s How to Fix That

 Does the curve indicate website traffic declined suddenly or over time?

-Steep drops in traffic to your website can be caused by a number of things, but are commonly due to a penalty from Google, a competitor who has started stealing traffic from your site, or possibly an attack from a hacker.
+Steep drops in traffic to your website can be caused by several things but are commonly due to a penalty from Google, a competitor who has started stealing traffic from your site, or possibly an attack from a hacker.

 If traffic to your website declined more gradually over time, the issue you’re having is most likely going to be persistent.
 Rather than just hoping it goes away on its own.
 If you are serious about fixing your website’s traffic issues, it’s time to intervene.